queq/uart_tx-v3/README.md

 * Idle on high
 * Enable signal must go low before sending new data (this was made on purpose)
 * This was made to work with Xbee modules

+These are fully configurable, some via just changing parameters inside #() parentheses.